 His experiment proves how anyone can get access to someone else’s information if there is no strong verification.
 This is a privacy risk.
 Also, sending a data subject’s data to someone else is a breach of data.

-Such findings prove that the organizations (especially smaller ones) require a standard DSAR practice for identity verification.
+Such findings prove that the organizations (especially smaller ones) require a standard DSAR process for identity verification.

 Verifying the data requested by the data subject will help determine if you need to proceed with the request.
 Some data may include personal data of other data subjects.
 So, giving access to them is a case of a data breach.